MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M05_ak.md

 2. Create a Microsoft 365 resource account for Teams Rooms.
 	1. In left navigation of the Microsoft 365 admin center, select **Show all** > **Resources** > **Rooms & equipment**.

-	2. On the Rooms & equipment screen, click the **+ Add resource** option to add a new resource account.
+	2. On the Rooms & equipment screen, select the **+ Add resource** option to add a new resource account.

 	3. On the **Add resource** page, follow the wizard with the following information.